 “Between 725,000 and 1 million people in the United States are currently living with an ostomy, according to the United Ostomy Associations of America (UOAA), but there are still many misperceptions about what life after the procedure is like.”

-Generally, colon cancer is treated based on the stage of cancer.
+Generally, colon cancer is treated based on the stage of the cancer.
 Staging determines the severity of the cancer.
-Most cases of colorectal cancers are in Stage 2 or Stage 3 when diagnosed.
+Most cases of colorectal cancer are in Stage 2 or Stage 3 when diagnosed.
 However, early diagnosis based on widespread screening colonoscopy can catch tumors at an earlier stage.
-Treatment options include the use of surgery, chemotherapy, immunotherapy and radiation.
+Treatment options include the use of surgery, chemotherapy, immunotherapy, and radiation.

 If a section of the colon has to be removed during surgery to ensure that the cancer is removed, there may be a need for an ostomy.

 An ostomy is a type of surgery that creates an opening in the body (usually in the lower belly area) that allows stool to exit the body rather than its natural path through the colon and rectum.
 This is more common for patients with a rectal tumor and for patients who are in stage 3 or 4 of colon cancer and have an obstruction in the bowel.
 For many, this is a temporary condition, meaning that the ostomy and ostomy bag to remove waste aren’t permanent.
 At some point in the future, the surgeon may be able to reconnect the areas of the colon so that waste can be removed from the body naturally.

 A majority of patients need a temporary ostomy, only about 10% of colorectal cancer patients need a permanent ostomy.